 Eric Wilkinson is a highly experienced senior executive, having had significant success as a private equity and venture capital investor and co-founding Top Golf Inc in the US.
 He has sat on numerous boards, and is currently a non-executive director of Vaughan Lighting Limited, CEED Limited, Smart TMS Limited and LEO Limited.
 Eric is also Chairman of the Advisory Board of 8 Hours Ahead, and a member of the advisory board of Committed Capital LLC.

-Nick Wright is Managing Director, Corporate Responsibility & Community Affairs at UBS.
+Nick Wright is Vice-Chair, Social Impact and Philanthropy at UBS.
 He has over 30 years’ experience in financial services with expertise in fixed income and community investment.
 He has overseen the development of UBS’s award-winning Community Affairs programme which has a focus upon social mobility.
-He is a Governor of The Bridge Academy, Hackney and a Trustee of UBS’s Donor Advised Foundation.
+He is a=Chair of Governors of The Bridge Academy, Hackney and a Trustee of UBS’s Donor Advised Foundation.
 Nick has a BA in History.